-The following steps of AASB 15 are likely to have the most significant changes for Councils and therefore some additional guidance in included in this appendix as well as some illustrative examples:
+The following steps of AASB 15 are likely to have the most significant estimates and judgements for Councils and therefore some additional guidance in included in this appendix as well as some illustrative examples:

 - Step 2: Identify Performance Obligations

 - Step 5: Recognise revenue as / when control is transferred.

 - Recognition of contract cost assets.